bmurfield/SocialNetwork/README.md

 ## Credits

-Recieved tutoring help Insomnia and Routing from Joem Casusi.
+Recieved tutoring help with Insomnia and Routing from Joem Casusi.

 ---